-At 31 December 2020, the company had unutilised tax credits arising from unabsorbed capital allowances amounting to €200,741 (2019: €200,741).
-At the end of the reporting period, the company also had deductible temporary differences arising on provisions for impairment of financial assets at FVOCI, amounting to €81,752 (2019: €81,752).
+At 31 December 2023, the company had unutilised tax credits arising from unabsorbed capital allowances amounting to \notin 200,741 (2022: \notin 200,741).
+At the end of the reporting period, the company also had deductible temporary differences arising on impairment provisions in respect of financial assets at FVOCI amounting to \notin 81,752 (2022: \notin 81,752).
 The related deferred tax assets have not been recognised in these financial statements due to the uncertainty of the realisation of the tax benefits.
 Unabsorbed capital allowances are forfeited upon cessation of the trade.